Infineon/mtb-example-btsdk-audio-watch/README.md

 * btsdk-tools: Build tools needed by BTSDK.

-* libraries: Profile libraries used by BTSDK apps such as audio, BLE, HID, etc.
+* libraries: Profile libraries used by BTSDK apps such as audio, LE, HID, etc.

 **tools**

-This folder contains tools and utilities need to test the embedded BT apps.
+This folder contains tools and utilities need to test the embedded Bluetooth apps.

-* btsdk-host-apps-bt-ble: Host apps (Client Control) for BLE and BR/EDR embedded apps, demonstrates the use of WICED HCI protocol to control embedded apps.
+* btsdk-host-apps-bt-ble: Host apps (Client Control) for LE and BR/EDR embedded apps, demonstrates the use of WICED HCI protocol to control embedded apps.

 * btsdk-host-peer-apps-mesh: Host apps (Client Control) and Peer apps for embedded Mesh apps, demonstrates the use of WICED HCI protocol to control embedded apps, and configuration and provisioning from peer devices.

-* btsdk-peer-apps-ble: Peer apps for embedded BLE apps.
+* btsdk-peer-apps-ble: Peer apps for embedded LE apps.

 * btsdk-peer-apps-ota: Peer apps for embedded apps that support Over The Air Firmware Upgrade.